Current Situation: South Zone

-A pertussis (whooping cough) outbreak has been declared in the South Zone of Alberta Health Services.
-At this time, the cases linked to this outbreak are located in the west part of the South Zone.
+A pertussis (whooping cough) outbreak is ongoing in the South Zone of Alberta Health Services.

-All Albertans are encouraged to ensure that they, and their families, are up-to-date on all immunizations.
+All South Zone residents are encouraged to ensure that they, and their children, are up-to-date on immunizations.

 To reduce the risk to South Zone residents, and all Albertans, we need to ensure as many people as possible are up to date with their immunizations.

 Please be sure that you and your children are up to date on all recommended immunizations, including those that protect against pertussis.

 , and see below for additional routine recommendations for adult protection from pertussis.

 - Pertussis (whooping cough) is a bacterial infection of the airways.
 It is easily spread (by sneezing or coughing) and by direct contact with someone who is infected.